xluo222/residential-pv-battery/README.md

 ```
 which produces `summer_export_profile.csv` and `winter_export_profile.csv`.
 Also,`export_prices.py` uses the `Current Year NBT Pricing Upload MIDAS.csv` data and `solar_generation_profiles.py`can be run using the `pvwatts_raw_response.json`, or ran using data from an API call.

-# Building the paper
+# Building the paper and slides
 Navigate to the source_files directory:
 ```
 cd source_files
 ```
-Compile the main LaTeX file using:
+Compile the main LaTeX file (report) using:
 ```
 pdflatex main.tex
 ```